romen-h/ONI-RuntimeUnityEditor/README.md

 ### How to build
 1. Get Visual Studio 2019 (recommended) or the latest version of Visual Studio 2017.
-2. Clone the repository recursively (`git clone --recursive https://github.com/ManlyMarco/RuntimeUnityEditor`).
+2. Clone the repository.
-3. Open the solution in Visual Studio and hit Build All.
+3. Open the solution in Visual Studio and build the `RuntimeUnityEditor.Core` and `RuntimeUnityEditor.ONI` projects.

 Notes:
 - If you already have the repository cloned or want to update the mcs submodule you need to run `git submodule update --init --recursive` on your local repository.
-- You have to reference UnityEngine.dll from Unity 5.x.
-The new UnityEngine.dll forwards all of the split types into their new respective dll files, therefore doing this allows runtime editor to run on any Unity version.
+- You have to reconnect the references to the Oxygen Not Included "Managed" folder.

 ---